openstack-archive/xstatic-vis/README.txt

 Vis JavaScript and SCSS library packaged for setuptools (easy_install) / pip.

-This package is intended to be used by **any** project that needs these files.
+This package includes all files of Vis distribution folder, and is intended to be used by **any** project that needs these files.

 It intentionally does **not** provide any extra code except some metadata **nor** has any extra requirements.
 You MAY use some minimal support code from